 This is my last week in Port Douglas, Queensland.
 Regular readers will know we are British expats and have been living in paradise here for almost six years.
-They will also know that it hasn’t always been paradise for me, I suffered badly with culture shock and found it hard to adjust.
-But goodbye Port Douglas, hello new adventure, here’s my top ten things that have brought me joy during our time in Port Douglas.
+They will also know that it hasn’t always been paradise for me.
+I suffered badly with culture shock and found it hard to adjust.
+But goodbye Port Douglas, hello new adventure, we’re off to travel for a year or three.
+Here’s my top ten things that have brought me joy during our time in Port Douglas.

 Our Life in Port Douglas, Ten Things I’ll Miss.

 1. My Car.
 I’m not the sort of girl who gets all misty over little red sports cars.
-They do nothing for me whatsoever, despite what a certain ex-boyfriend may think.
+They do nothing for me whatsoever.
 Our dirty great four-wheel drive has been a joy to own.
 Not because it’s a lovely, comfortable, safe drive with enough room in the back for a baby elephant and the camping gear.
 More because it’s opened up the country for us and allowed us to see some incredible places that your average tourist would miss.

 The drive up to Cooktown from Port Douglas, along the coast on the dirt track, is absolutely breathtaking.
 You drive through the ancient Daintree rain-forest, catching glimpses of deserted coral fringed beaches.
 You see incredible bird life, sometimes even cassowaries.
 We managed to get to the Laura Aboriginal Dance Festival in the truck, you just couldn’t get there in a normal car.
 I’ve always felt safe driving my truck, safe from crazy drivers, dangerous roads and occasional floods.
 I’ll miss you truck!

 2. The Coral Sea.
 I love mucking about in boats, taking a trip out to the Great Barrier Reef or Low Isles to snorkel or scuba dive is possibly the best way to spend a day here.
-Unfortunately we haven’t done it more that half a dozen times, it’s too expensive for a family, we get a local discount and occasional freebies, but it’s not something any Port Douglas resident does often.
-Unless they stump up the cash to buy their own boat.
+Unfortunately we haven’t done it more that half a dozen times, it’s too expensive for a family.
+We get a local discount and occasional freebies, but it’s not something any Port Douglas resident does often.
+Unless, of course, they stump up the cash to buy their own boat.
 We considered buying one and decided that taking regular trips was less expensive and less of a nuisance than boat ownership.

 3. Dawn Walks on Four Mile Beach.
 Again, not something I do regularly, I put the kids first and don’t feel I can sneak off and leave them to their dad too often.
 But when I do escape for a dawn walk, it’s perfect.
 We’re lucky to have a beach that faces the rising sun.
 I’m looking forward to a few sunsets for a change as we travel.